macvelli/DevOpsBroker/Ubuntu/16.04/Desktop/Configurator/doc/README.md

 - Installs all DevOpsBroker system administration and user utilities
 - Installs a number of useful applications, libraries and utilities
 - Installs any available proprietary drivers
-- Configures and optimizes the filesystem
+- Configures and optimizes the file system
 - Performs Linux kernel tuning optimizations
 - Performs general system configuration
 - Configures the fastest APT sources mirror